heng2j/multigrid/HW2.md

   - **Relevance**: Keeping the KL divergence low ensures that the policy doesn't change too dramatically during updates, preserving stability in training.

-Here are definition of the PPO-specific parameters used in the CleanRL Implementation:
+Here are definition of the PPO-specific parameters used in CleanRL:

 - **gamma** (`γ`):
   - **Definition**: Known as the discount factor, it's a number between 0 and 1 that represents the agent's consideration for future rewards.